Trailers and sidecars

 • The sidecar will tend to pull to the right when you’re braking heavily unless it has its own brake.

-Most motorbikes used in sidecar combinations are specially adapted for this purpose; for example, the suspension settings or tyres may be changed.
-If you want to ride the motorbike without the sidecar, it’s likely to need changing again so it’s suitable to ride on its own.
+Most motorcycles used in sidecar combinations are specially adapted for this purpose; for example, the suspension settings or tyres may be changed.
+If you want to ride the motorcycle without the sidecar, it’s likely to need changing again so it’s suitable to ride on its own.

 Back to top